Coined quantum walks on the line: Disorder, entanglement, and localization: Introduction

-To this end, we are interested in coined quantum walks (CQWs) that are routinely described as bipartite quantum system consisting of a `walker' and a `quantum coin', see Fig.~\ref{fig:dtqw}.
+To this end, we are interested in coined quantum walks (CQWs) that are routinely described as \sw{bipartite quantum systems} consisting of a ``walker'' and a ``quantum coin,'' see Fig.~\ref{fig:dtqw}.
 The walker may occupy sites on a certain geometry (line, circle, general graphs, etc.) and the coin is a two level system\footnote{For CQWs on graphs or higher dimensional geometries, quantum coins with more levels are necessary.} whose state determines the walker propagation.
 Further details will be introduced in Sec.~\ref{sec:model}.

 CQWs are generalizations of classical random walks to the quantum realm.
-Similar to a classical random walk on the line, where a coin toss decides whether a walker hops left or right, a quantum coin toss decides how the walker spreads over the lattice.
+Similar to a classical random walk on the line, where a coin toss decides whether a walker hops left or right, a quantum coin toss decides how the walker spreads.
 Here we explore the effects of quenched disorder in the quantum coin toss such that the coin differs on different lattice sites.

-In contrast to their classical counterparts, CQWs are generally deterministic since the underlying dynamics is unitary.
+In contrast to their classical counterparts, CQWs are generally deterministic since the underlying \sw{dynamics is unitary}.
 Further differentiating factors are that CQWs occupy several sites simultaneously due to quantum superposition and the coin-walker interaction yields entanglement.
-It has been argued that the natural classical counterpart of CQWs are classical random walk with one-step memory~\cite{Wu19}.
+It has been argued that the natural classical counterparts of CQWs are \sw{classical random walks} with one-step memory~\cite{Wu19}.
 This memory may yield faster spreading than a Markovian classical random walk.
 However, CQWs still spread asymptotically faster, due to quantum interference~\cite{Wu19}.

 Beyond their computational universality, CQWs find applications in, e.g., neural networks to capture the structure of graphs~\cite{dernbach2019quantum,Dernbach2019}.
-Here, feature-dependent coins are used at different nodes and CQWs can be used to classify graphs.
-Hence, varying coin features may be exploited to perform relevant tasks.
-Similarly, the coin may be used to bias CQWs~\cite{Stef_2009}.
-It is thus obvious that the coin operations and states play a fundamental role in the character of CQWs which further motivates our study of quenched coin disorder.
+Here, feature-dependent coins are used at different nodes and CQWs can be used to classify graphs. \sw{Hence, coin features may be exploited to perform tasks and coin operations play a fundamental role in the character of CQWs which further motivates our study of the effect of quenched coin disorder on entanglement witnesses.}